arturovm/epitome/api_doc.md

 #### Notes

-Currently, there is a vulnerability in the design of the first–time setup that allows anybody form the Internet to create a new user with an `admin` role.
+Currently, there is a vulnerability in the design of the first–time setup that allows anybody from the Internet to create a new user with an `admin` role.
 This will be fixed in the next patch version (`0.1.1`).

 ## Authentication